Houston Arson Attorney

 - When another person’s property is located in the structure;

-- When the structure or property is subject to security interest or a mortgage; or
+- When the structure or property is subject to a security interest or a mortgage; or

 - If the person sets fire to the property without any regard for the people inside.

-Depending on the nature of the offense, the value of property, the type of property and whether any one was injured or killed, a defendant may face first, second or third degree felony charges for arson.
-In Houston, Texas, this may mean that the defendant will face life in prison or 5 to 99 years in prison for a first degree felony, 2 to 20 years in prison for a second degree felony, or 2 to 10 years in prison for a third degree felony.
+Depending on the nature of the offense, the value of the property, the type of property, and whether anyone was injured or killed, a defendant may face first, second, or third-degree felony charges for arson.
+In Houston, Texas, this may mean that the defendant will face life in prison or 5 to 99 years in prison for a first-degree felony, 2 to 20 years in prison for a second-degree felony, or 2 to 10 years in prison for a third-degree felony.
 A fine of up to $10,000 may also be imposed.